eunos-1128/openstructure/modules/io/doc/mmcif.rst

     :meth:`SetMethod`.

     Some PDB entries have multiple experimental methods.
-This function only a single one of them.
+This function returns only a single one of them.

   .. attribute:: resolution